Built to Finish Strong on Exit

+Very few companies scale.
+Even fewer exit.
 And yet there is a certainty every business owner or founder shares.
-Either way, we all exit someday.
+We all exit someday.

-Some exit by choice.
+Some exit by choice, whether through sale, transfer or succession.
 Some exit by force.
-Some exit with options.

 (If you want to learn how to engineer options for your business and finish strong on exit, join my Scaling Up to Finish Strong Workshop)